Infinityavrk/codeguard-ai/README.md

 ```
 🖊️ Left-hand side: Paste the vulnerable code (Java or C#)

-⏎ Press Enter or click Detect
+⏎ Press Enter to submit the code

 ➡️ Right-hand side:
   • ✅ Detected vulnerability types
   • 📍 Vulnerable line numbers
   • 🛠️ Suggested code fix

+This makes it easy to understand, identify, and resolve vulnerabilities from our source code in real time.
 ```

 ---